lkcozy/code-notes/notes/communication/writing/writing_academic.md

 ## Conclusion

 - the solution can `adapt to various IoT scenarios` confirming that blockchain technology can embrace IoT technology at its fullest

+## Misc

+- Analyzing 4D data is highly complex `as` it requires both temporal and spatial correlations `to be considered.
+- Assessing both the temporal and spatial dimensions of data `adds significant complexity to the data analysis process.
+- At a time of rising climate change impacts, there is a vital and growing need to prepare for, respond to, and recover from natural disasters.
+- But there is a critical communication gap between authorities and citizens.